redseacomputing/redseacomputing.github.io/_posts/2021-01-06-test-first.markdown

 But no one asks wether the product unit was "done" at 4:30 pm or was done at 4:45 pm.
-Everyone knows what happens 6 months later when no one knows how to implement the next functionality and things getting NOT done.
+Everyone knows what happens 6 months later when no one knows how to implement a new feature and things getting NOT done.
 Understandable, too.

 >There is no time anymore because there are/were no tests.